 - Direct mail

-A quality budgeting plan will also detail a business’s marketing strategy, goals, and other associated themes.
-These things ensure that the budget is being spent on the right things and in the right way at the right time.
+A wholesome budgeting plan will also detail a business’s marketing strategy, goals, and other associated themes.
+These things ensure that the budget is being spent on marketing channels that boost your bottom line.

-A company’s marketing strategy should do more than list investments like social media.
-Digital marketing now allows you to track every single penny you spend on your marketing, so you should re-evaluate your setup periodically as part of your budgeting plan.
+Online tools now allow you to track the money you spend on your online marketing.
+So, you need to re-evaluate your setup and analyze its results periodically as part of your budgeting plan.

-It doesn’t matter how big your marketing budget is, you won’t grow your business if you’re shooting all those dollars in the wrong direction!
-This is why every successful marketing budget begins with strategy.
+It doesn’t matter how big your marketing budget is; you won’t grow your business if you’re shooting all those dollars in the wrong direction.

 Before creating your marketing budget, ask the following questions: